Slovenia: Judiciary

 Judicial powers in Slovenia are executed by judges, who are elected by the National Assembly.
 Judicial power in Slovenia is implemented by courts with general responsibilities and specialised courts that deal with matters relating to specific legal areas.
 The State Prosecutor is an independent state authority responsible for prosecuting cases brought against those suspected of committing criminal offences.
 The Constitutional Court, composed of nine judges elected for nine-year terms, decides on the conformity of laws with the Constitution; all laws and regulations must also conform with the general principles of international law and with ratified international agreements.

 Military

 The Slovenian Armed Forces provide military defence independently or within an alliance, in accordance with international agreements.
 Since conscription was abolished in 2003, it is organized as a fully professional standing army.
 The Commander-in-Chief is the President of the Republic of Slovenia, while operational command is in the domain of the Chief of the General Staff of the Slovenian Armed Forces.
 In 2016, military spending was an estimated 0.91% of the country's GDP.
 Since joining NATO, the Slovenian Armed Forces have taken a more active part in supporting international peace.
 They have participated in peace support operations and humanitarian activities.
-Among others, Slovenian soldiers are a part of international forces serving in Bosnia and Herzegovina, Kosovo, and Afghanistan.
+Among others, Slovenian soldiers are part of the international forces serving in Bosnia and Herzegovina, Kosovo, and Afghanistan.
+According to the 2024 Global Peace Index, the country is the 9th most peaceful country in the world.